nvimdev/dope/README.md

 ## What is Cosynvim

 Many people are interested in my [personal configuration](https://github.com/glepnir/nvim).
-So I create Cosynvim.
+So I created Cosynvim.

 What does Cosynvim do?
 Cosynvim wants vimers to have their own config with high performance